deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 ungrateful politicians…"

 "*A life is a life, man.
-Doesn't matter if it's human, Gaoian, Kwmbwrw, or that little grey fuck on Baseball's chest."*
+Doesn't matter if it's human, Gaoian, Kwmbwrw, or that little grey fuck on BASEBALL's chest."*

 There was a flicker of orange light.
 "Re-entry plasma?"